-8 Expensive Dining Places and Specialty Foods in Singapore 2018
+8 Luxury Restaurants and Specialty Foods in Singapore 2018

 Singapore is home to great sights, friendly people and incredible dishes.
 Being one of the most visited tourist spots in the world, Singapore is always crowded with people from all parts of the world and offers new things to do and try.
 Both locals and tourists enjoy the traditional local food that comes in different recipes and tastes.
 While street food is very popular in Singapore, special dishes are also on top of the priority list for people living in Singapore or visiting the place.
 Even though restaurant food is more expensive, the dining experience is worth the money.